 A number of methods have been implemented to protect the public.
 These include remediation, containment, collection, treatment, and monitoring of contamination in the soil, air and water.

-Overseen by state and federal regulators, the site’s remediation and containment plan has been in place and operating for decades and is “protective of human health and the environment,” according to the EPA.
+Overseen by state and federal regulators, the site’s remediation and containment plan has been in place and operating for decades.
 Every five years, the EPA evaluates the remedy at the Superfund site to ensure it is now and in the future protective of human health and the environment.
-The agency’s fourth five-year review is scheduled for release later this year.
+The agency’s fourth five-year review can be found here.

 The landfill gas treatment system collects gas that is naturally generated from the decomposition of the landfill wastes and prevents its release, ensuring that the public is not exposed to hazardous waste through the air or subsurface migration.
 Additionally, all of the surrounding businesses and residential areas receive drinking water from the City of Aurora and East Cherry Creek Valley Water and Sanitation District, with the exception of a few properties served by private wells that have tested clean.